hbp-ventu/TCX-movie/README.md

-# heatmap movie
+# heatmap video
-Small PHP script for generating a movie from a sequence of .tcx files, from Endomondo or similar.
+Small PHP script for generating a video from a sequence of .tcx files, from Endomondo or similar.

 Requires that "mencoder" and codecs are installed.
 Uses Openstreetmaps or a similar tile server for background; you will need to provide the URL for the server.